2023 Brown and White Scrimmage

 Fred Handler Park at McGraw-Jennings Field

-The project also included new 50-foot long sunken dugouts, new bullpens and new fencing around the entire facility, including an extended backstop behind home plate.
+Named after longtime Bonnies baseball coach Fred Handler, the field was converted from natural grass to state-of-the-art Sport Turf XP in 2006.
+That project also included new 50-foot long sunken dugouts, new bullpens and new fencing around the entire facility, including an extended backstop behind home plate.

 A new mound and home plate area was added during summer of 2018, a new backstop installed in 2019 and a new scoreboard put in place during 2020.
-In the summer of 2024, all new padding was added around the outfield fence.

 In 2024, St. Bonaventure announced plans for a $1.5 million project to greatly upgrade the facilities at the park.